dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 # Enforce compliance on Macs managed with Jamf Pro

-Create and deploy Conditional Access policies that enforce compliance on your Mac devices with your organizational requirements.
-Before you can create policies for macOS, you must [integrate Jamf Pro with Intune](conditional-access-integrate-jamf.md).
+When you [integrate Jamf Pro with Intune](conditional-access-integrate-jamf.md), you can use Conditional Access policies to enforce compliance on your Mac devices with your organizational requirements.
+This article will help you with the following tasks:

+- Create Conditional Access policies.
+- Configure Jamf Pro to deploy the Intune Company Portal app to devices you manage with Jamf.
+- Configure devices to register with Azure AD when the device user signs in to the Company Portal app they start from within the Jamf Self Service app.
+Device registration establishes an identity in Azure AD that allows the device to be evaluated by Conditional Access policies for access to company resources.

 The procedures in this article require access to both the Intune and Jamf Pro consoles.

 ## Set up device compliance policies in Intune